-And we probably wouldn’t even have to make much of an effort: because, as we have analyzed today, it’s part of our DNA anyway.
+Lastly, we probably wouldn’t even have to make much of an effort because, as we have analyzed today, it’s part of our DNA anyway.

 Giorgio Pintzas Monzani is a Greek-Italian chef, writer and consultant who lives in Milan.
 His Instagram page can be found here.